20 Cyber Security Secrets Hackers Don’t Want You to Know

 These apps steal confidential information or bypass your phone’s security settings and subscribe you to premium services.
 “You choose the free version of a game, it asks for all sorts of access, and you say ‘yes, yes, yes’ to all the permissions,” Vigna says.
 “The next thing you know, it’s sending premium SMS text messages and stealing your money.”

 Outsmart us: Before installing an app, check the ratings and number of people who have installed it—hackers can fake positive ratings, but they can’t stop other posters from warning that the app is a trick.
 Most fake apps have to be downloaded straight from a website, so make sure you always download from an official market like Google Play or Apple’s App Store.
-Follow these 5 tips to keep your cell phone safe from hackers.

 We love that you always leave Wi-Fi on